 The administrative side of network security deals with various policies in which users can access specified types of data.
 In essence, it's a rule set that helps to control a user's behavior within a network by drawing lines that can't be crossed.

 Administrative network protection is a standard procedure when setting up company networks.
-However, nowadays Zero Trust approach is becoming more popular, which is one of the driving forces of administrative network protection reforms.
-Under this approach, no implicit trust is given based on the incoming internal connections — identity has to be confirmed when accessing all resources.
+However, the Zero Trust approach is becoming more popular, which is one of the driving forces of administrative network protection reforms.
+Under this approach, no implicit trust is given based on the incoming internal connections - identity has to be confirmed when accessing all resources.

 Types of network security protection